CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 compute(list_of_delayed_functions)
 ```

-## Dask with Jupyter and Dask Dashboard
+## Dask Dashboard with Jupyter

-For better understanding of Dask computing the computing can be followed from [Dask Dashboard](https://docs.dask.org/en/stable/diagnostics-distributed.html).
+For better understanding of how Dask splits the computations internally, the computations can be followed from [Dask Dashboard](https://docs.dask.org/en/stable/diagnostics-distributed.html).
 Both `LocalCluster` and `SLURMCluster` type clusters work.

-To use Dask Dashboard:
+### Dask Dashboard on separate browser tab

 * [Start JupyterLab session](../../computing/webinterface/jupyter.md) in Puhti web interface.
     * If using `LocalCluster`, reserve computing resources for it, notice the [interactive job](../../computing/running/interactive-usage.md) limits.
 Bigger requests are sent to usual queueing system.
 Max.
 40 cores.